LaCie 12big 120TB DAS storage.

 Synology DiskStation DS1817+ 8-Bay NAS

-With this type of system, B&H recommends starting with Synology’s DiskStation NAS Enclosure series, offering the two-bay DS218+, four-bay DS918+, six-bay DS1618+ and the massive eight-bay DS1817+.
+With this type of system consider starting with Synology’s DiskStation NAS Enclosure series, offering the two-bay DS218+, four-bay DS918+, six-bay DS1618+ and the massive eight-bay DS1817+.
 Many RAID options are available for each model and mobile apps allow remote support.
 They have the ability to set up as many as 2,048 users and integrated processing helps get everything set up and running smoothly.

 Gigabit Ethernet connections aid fast transfers, as well, while larger units can accept expansion cards to improve overall performance with ease.
 This makes it a solid pick for working with many files with a need to backup and access various libraries.
 Seagate IronWolf and IronWolf Pro hard drives are recommended here because these series, in combination with Synology NAS, offer support for IronWolf Health Management (IHM) to ensure all the drives are functioning properly.